isomerpages/nparks-juronglake/_happenings/Arts@JLG/Arts@JLG: heART.md

 <summary>Airdry Claymaking by PLAY!</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 and 14 June, 9am to 6pm</p>
+<p></p>
+<p>Get your hands dirty and let your imagination run wild!
+In this relaxed,
+hands-on workshop, you'll explore the wonderful world of air-dry clay — pinching, coiling, flattening, and moulding your way to a creation that's entirely your own.</p>
+<p></p>
+<p>Whether you'd like to craft a charm, a figurine, or a little object of
+your own design, our friendly facilitators are here to guide and inspire you every step of the way.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Shrink Art by National Family Festival</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 and 14 June, 9am to 6pm</p>
+<p></p>
+<p>Unleash your inner artist and create something truly one of a kind!
+Pick
+your design, colour it in, and watch the magic happen as your artwork shrinks into a beautiful, pocket-sized keepsake.
+It's fun, it's creative, and it's all yours to take home.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>Bouncy Castles by National Family Festival</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 and 14 June, 9am to 6pm</p>
+<p>Get ready for a whole lot of fun!
+Jump in, bounce around, and enjoy every
+moment — because the fun doesn't stop here.
+We hope you leave with a big smile on your face and memories to last a lifetime!</p>
+<p></p>
+<p>Please note that NParks will not be liable for any injuries or accidents
+that may occur at the bouncy castle.
+We kindly ask all parents and guardians to supervise their children at all times and ensure they play safely.
+Let's keep the fun going for everyone!</p>
+<p></p>
 <p>In event of wet weather, the bouncy castles will be temporarily closed.</p>
 </div>
 </details>